HelixOriginator/national_ip_awards_2025_submission/README.md

 National Intellectual Property Awards 2025 Submission

 Overview
-On October 26 2025 I Kallol Chakrabarti submitted my application for the National Intellectual Property Awards 2025 under the Individual Independent Researcher category.
-This submission highlights my contributions to intellectual property through innovative frameworks in governance civilizational research public policy and AI driven knowledge systems.
+On October 26 2025 I Kallol Chakrabarti applied for the National Intellectual Property Awards 2025 as an Individual Independent Researcher.
+This submission showcases my intellectual property contributions in governance civilizational research public policy and AI driven knowledge frameworks.

 Key Achievements Submitted
 Global Research Impact: Over 235 DOIs published on platforms like Zenodo SSRN OSF Figshare and OUCI with more than 3350 global downloads ranking me in the top 2 percent of researchers worldwide and as the top independent researcher globally.